I assert that...

 where: 2.0 > LEF > 1.0

-- Not only will acting upon this information improve your life as well as the life of your family members, it will help improve my life as well as the life of my family members.
+- Acting upon this information will not only improve your life as well as the life of your family members, it will also improve my life as well as the life of my family members.

 - I'm already doing this and if you help me, your efforts will be added to mine.

 - If you convince your friends, relatives, and co-workers to act upon this information, then we will all benefit.